 By home we mean the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or any child in the household where an adult in the household is defined as a parent for the purposes of Section 576 of the Education Act 1996.
-Where your child lives normally during the school week with more than one parent at different addresses, the home address for the purposes of school admissions will be that of the parent who lives closest, as measured by straight line distance, to school.
-If you have more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time.
+Where your child normally lives with more than one parent at different addresses during the school week we recommend using the one where the child spends the majority of term time.
+If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address to use on the application.